alinnegrut/Cryptography-project/README.md

 openssl pkeyutl -decrypt -inkey private_key.pem -in encrypted.txt -out decrypted.txt
 ```

-Decrypts the message using the private key and saves the result in `decrypted.txt`.
+Decrypting the message using the private key and saves the result in `decrypted.txt`.

 ### 8. ✅ Verify

-Compare `decrypted.txt` with `plaintext.txt` to ensure the message was accurately decrypted.
+In this step I compared `decrypted.txt` with `plaintext.txt` to ensure the message was accurately decrypted.

 ## 📸 Screenshots